vespperhq/vespper/README.md

 ## Key features 🎯

-- **Automatic RCA**: Merlinn automatically listens to production incidents/alerts and automatically investigates them for you.
+- **Automatic RCA**: Vespper automatically listens to production incidents/alerts and automatically investigates them for you.
-- **Slack integration**: Merlinn lives inside your Slack.
+- **Slack integration**: Vespper lives inside your Slack.
 Simply connect it and enjoy an on-call engineer that never sleeps.
-- **Integrations**: Merlinn integrates with popular observability/incident management tools such as Datadog, Coralogix, Opsgenie and Pagerduty.
+- **Integrations**: Vespper integrates with popular observability/incident management tools such as Datadog, Coralogix, Opsgenie and Pagerduty.
 It also integrates to other tools as GitHub, Notion, Jira and Confluence to gain insights on incidents.
-- **Intuitive UX**: Merlinn offers a familiar experience.
+- **Intuitive UX**: Vespper offers a familiar experience.
 You can talk to it and ask follow-up questions.
-- **Secure**: Self-host Merlinn and own your data.
+- **Secure**: Self-host Vespper and own your data.
 Always.
 - **Open Source**: We love open-source.
-Self-host Merlinn and use it for free.
+Self-host Vespper and use it for free.

 ## Demo 🎥

-Checkout our [demo video](https://www.loom.com/share/85dc64d021cc40c4b1064389c20782a6?sid=1178d76f-5036-4fb2-887b-63b7f4f9aaac) to see Merlinn in action.
+Checkout our [demo video](https://www.loom.com/share/85dc64d021cc40c4b1064389c20782a6?sid=1178d76f-5036-4fb2-887b-63b7f4f9aaac) to see Vespper in action.

 ## Getting started 🚀

-In order to run Merlinn, you need to clone the repo & run the app using Docker Compose.
+In order to run Vespper, you need to clone the repo & run the app using Docker Compose.

 ### Prerequisites 📜